turingschool/mod-0-curriculum/before-mod-0.md

       code snippets in Slack
       That make it easier to share larger blocks of code
     ```
-- Join additional channels according to your interests!
-A few we recommend are:
-  - #salaries
-  - #announcements
-  - #broadcast

 ## FE vs BE Activity
 While you likely have picked your track for Turing, it's still critical to understand how front-end and back-end works together!